 Banner reader Kimberly Smith recently checked in with the following letter to the editor:

-“I was just wondering why, [when people] all over the country ... celebrate Juneteenth, the celebration at Franklin Park was just mentioned as a reunion?
+“I was just wondering why, [when people] all over the country … celebrate Juneteenth, was just mentioned as a reunion?
 Did I receive misinformation?
 I was told that I was attending a Juneteenth celebration.
 I do realize that there was no mention and very little information on the origin of Juneteenth, and I feel like that’s an injustice to many who just have no clue to why they were celebrating.
 There’s a history to the celebration and maybe the Banner should have given some insight into the past.
-The Banner had no problem reporting what was done in Texas, but never named the celebration here anything more than a giant cookout and reunion.
+The Banner had no problem , but never named the celebration here anything more than a giant cookout and reunion.
 Why?”

 That’s a mighty fine question, and one that deserves an answer.